horberlan/anny-dock/README.md

-# anny-dock-slint
+# anny-dock-bevy

-...A hyprland dock
+...A hyprland app dock